 Provided by ellieejay My first international class in Guatemala, followed by a semester in London, then a semester in Granada… and what do I have to say for myself?
 I’ve learned nothing.
 Contrary to popular belief and folktales told by previous students who have studied internationally, living abroad for 5 months does not make you a world expert or even a world traveler.
 Needless to … Continue reading I’ve Studied Abroad 3 Times & I’ve Learned Nothing

 Hi everyone, Today I want to talk about traveling because I will be traveling a lot this summer, starting today, and I feel inspired.
 In fact, traveling is a necessary part of my life for two main reasons.
 First, I do not live in my home country.
-I am in the US, but my family … More Life Lessons from Traveling
+I am in the US, but my family is in Turkey.
+That in and of itself makes me … Continue reading Life Lessons from Traveling

 First of all, I’d like to apologize for not publishing on here for the last three weeks or so… I had a rough couple of days and needed a little break.
 But I’m back, so let’s get to it! 🙂 It was someday during this week that I had started a 15 thread long LinkedIn argument with a leadership expert that was all on respect, … Continue reading That One Thing We Have To Get Straight